Chaibancha/Chaibancha/README.md

 ### Hi there 👋
+- 🌱 I'm currently learning about software programer in Thammasat University
+- 🤔 I'm looking for help with my portfolio
+- 📫 How to reach me: chaibancha.ran@dome.tu.ac.th
+- 😄 Pronouns: "เสือ" is meaning tiger.
+- ⚡ Fun fact: PSIC
 <!--
 **Chaibancha/Chaibancha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.